-I was really sorry to hear of the death of Jill Gascoine earlier this week.
-Gascoine had an extensive career particularly in theatre and television.
-I first remember her as Letty Gaunt/Onedin in The Onedin Line: but it is for her role as DI Maggie Forbes that Gascoine will be best remembered.
+I was particularly sorry to hear of the death of Jill Gascoine earlier this week.
+Gascoine had an extensive career, particularly in theatre and television.
+I first remember her as Letty Gaunt/Onedin in The Onedin Line, but for her role as DI Maggie Forbes in The Gentle Touch, many will best remember Gascoigne.

-As a child I was taught that being female was not a barrier in life, my Father particularly instilled into me that being a girl did not restrict my abilities or ambition.
-As I grew older experiences outside of the home, particularly my time attending a strict old fashioned Catholic primary school, began to teach me otherwise.
-There were many playing fields in the world but they were not equal; as a female I was definitely on the lower fields.
+As a child my parents raised me to believe that being female was not a barrier in life, my Father particularly instilled into me that being a girl did not restrict my abilities or ambition.
+As I grew older experiences outside of the home, particularly my time attending a strict old-fashioned Catholic primary school, I began learning otherwise.
+There were many playing fields in the world but they were not equal; as a female, I was definitely on the lower fields.
 Much of what I saw on television subtly reinforced this message.

-In April 1980 this was changed when The Gentle Touch began on ITV, the first UK police drama with a female lead; with Gascoine playing Maggie Forbes a Metropolitan Police Detective Inspector.
-Four months later in August 1980 the BBC’s Juliet Bravo saw Stephanie Turner as Inspector Jean Darblay running a police station in an urban Lancashire town.
-Both series saw their leads deal with being a women in a male dominated field, dealing with the prejudiced of their male colleagues and superiors, juggling work with family life.
-Both series would be less car chases and more dealing with a number of the key social issues of the early 1980s.
+In April 1980 this changed when The Gentle Touch began on ITV, the first UK police drama with a female lead; with Gascoine playing Maggie Forbes, a Metropolitan Police Detective Inspector.
+Four months later, in August 1980, the BBC’s Juliet Bravo saw Stephanie Turner as Inspector Jean Darblay running a police station in an urban Lancashire town.
+Both series saw their leads deal with being a woman in a male-dominated field, dealing with the prejudiced of their male colleagues and superiors, juggling work with family life.
+Both series would be fewer car chases and more dealing with key social issues of the early 1980s.

-When talking about diversity in representation we talk a great deal about visibility, about seeing yourself portrayed.
+When talking about diversity in representation we talk a great deal about visibility, seeing yourself portrayed.
 If you can’t see yourself in the narrative how can you know that you can be part of it.
-Up until this point I had not really seen myself, or how I viewed my future self, portrayed on screen.
+Until this point I had not really seen myself, or how I viewed my future self, portrayed on screen.
 Not that I at any stage wished to join the police, I already knew I wanted to perform.
-But until this point I had not seen on television the sort of of adult I wanted to be: to be equal on my own terms and not relegated to a supporting player in my own life, as a person and a future performer.
-Both Forbes and Darblay had to fight for their equality, seeing this portrayed showed me that this was possible and how I could and should do the same.
+However, until this point television had not shown me roles models of who I wanted to be: to be equal on my own terms and not relegated to a supporting player in my own life, both as a person and a future performer.
+Both Forbes and Darblay had to fight for their equality; seeing this portrayed showed me that this was possible and how I could and should do the same.

-Both series ran until the mid 1980s, The Gentle Touch finishing in November 1984, Juliet Bravo in December 1985.
-Juliet Bravo has been repeated on the Drama Channel and The Gentle Touch on Talking Pictures TV.
+Both series ran until the mid-1980s, The Gentle Touch finishing in November 1984, Juliet Bravo in December 1985.
+The Drama Channel has shown repeats of Juliet Bravo and repeats of The Gentle Touch on Talking Pictures TV.